jevargas-m/retirement-planner/README.md

   * Build randomized amortization tables using Monte Carlo simulation sampling investment returns from probability distribution
   * JUnit test for retirement calculations
   * Use JavaFX for GUI.
 Leverage Graph components for displaying results
-  * Leverage Apache Commons Math libraries for build probability distribution, statistical analysis of results and solver for estimating the right time to retire.
+  * Leverage Apache Commons Math libraries for building probability distribution, statistical analysis of results and solver for estimating the right time to retire.

 ## Key modules
 1 Risk profile questionnaire